Science: Anti-science attitudes

-Anti-science attitudes seem to be often caused by fear of rejection in social groups.
+Anti-science attitudes often seem to be caused by fear of rejection in social groups.
 For instance, climate change is perceived as a threat by only 22% of Americans on the right side of the political spectrum, but by 85% on the left.
 That is, if someone on the left would not consider climate change as a threat, this person may face contempt and be rejected in that social group.
-In fact, people may rather deny a scientifically accepted fact than lose or jeopardize their social status.
+In fact, people may rather deny a scientifically accepted fact than lose or jeopardise their social status.

 Politics

 Attitudes towards science are often determined by political opinions and goals.
 Government, business and advocacy groups have been known to use legal and economic pressure to influence scientific researchers.
-Many factors can act as facets of the politicization of science such as anti-intellectualism, perceived threats to religious beliefs, and fear for business interests.
-Politicization of science is usually accomplished when scientific information is presented in a way that emphasizes the uncertainty associated with the scientific evidence.
-Tactics such as shifting conversation, failing to acknowledge facts, and capitalizing on doubt of scientific consensus have been used to gain more attention for views that have been undermined by scientific evidence.
-Examples of issues that have involved the politicization of science include the global warming controversy, health effects of pesticides, and health effects of tobacco.
+Many factors can act as facets of the politicisation of science such as anti-intellectualism, perceived threats to religious beliefs, and fear for business interests.
+Politicisation of science is usually accomplished when scientific information is presented in a way that emphasises the uncertainty associated with the scientific evidence.
+Tactics such as shifting conversation, failing to acknowledge facts, and capitalising on doubt of scientific consensus have been used to gain more attention for views that have been undermined by scientific evidence.
+Examples of issues that have involved the politicisation of science include the global warming controversy, health effects of pesticides, and health effects of tobacco.